 Ugh.
 Vodka.

-So before I scare you away from this fun twist on a classic cocktail, let’s go over the ingredients.
+But before I scare you away from this fun twist on a classic cocktail, let’s go over the ingredients.

 Ingredients